Skip to main content

 Donating archives

 Each year, these collections are consulted by thousands of researchers from around the world.
-With the donation of each new collection, we are able to increase the breadth and depth of our resources to better serve the educational needs of the College and of scholars who are drawn to our collections due to Mount Holyoke's prominent place in the history of women's education.
+With the donation of each new collection, we are able to increase the breadth and diversity of our resources to better serve the educational and historical needs of the College and of scholars who are drawn to our collections due to Mount Holyoke's prominent place in the history of women's education.
 Each donation helps to enlarge the documentation of not only the effect of Mount Holyoke on the world but the effect of individuals on the institution itself.

 Below are lists of some types of materials that Archives and Special Collections collects.
 Please note that these lists are not definitive; there may be other types of documents or records that may have continuing research value.
 Printed and digital materials are welcome.